 Breastfeeding while taking evolocumab:

 Evolocumab has not been studied for use during breastfeeding.
-Because it is a very large protein, it is not likely that very much of the medication would be able to pass into breast milk.
-Studies are needed to confirm this.
+This medication is a very large protein, so it is not likely that much of the medication passes into breast milk.
+Evolocumab is not well absorbed by the stomach, so any medication that passes into breast milk would be unlikely to enter the baby’s blood.

 Please click here for references.